CONSULTATION FEE RANGE

 Other Information on the Massachusetts Medical Marijuana Process

-As is the case with every MMJ program, prospective patients have a lot of questions.
+As is the case with every MMJ program, prospective patients have many questions.
 We try our best to answer as many as possible below.

 How Much Cannabis Can I Buy & Possess?